Wii Party: House Party

 One player hides 1-4 Wii Remotes.
 Everyone else has a time limit to search for all of them.
-Every 10 seconds, each Wii Remote will make an animal sound to make locating them easier.
-Every time someone finds a Wii remote, the hider gets as many points as the number of seconds the person who found it took to find it.
-If you choose multiple rounds, all players will take turns hiding, and the player with the most points at the end wins.
+Every 10 seconds, each Wii Remote will produce an animal sound to make locating them easier.
+Every time someone finds a Wii remote, the hider gets as many points as the number of seconds the person who found it took to locate it.
+If multiple rounds are chosen, all players take turns hiding, and the player with the most points at the end wins.